 How’d he get here?: Hawaii, Illinois, East Carolina and Kent State and others, offered Ilaoa, before he chose Orange.

 What’d recruiting sites say?: Three stars all around.

-Money quote: The two-way tackle mentioned that he felt a bond with Syracuse is an interview with the Post Standard —
+Money quote: The former two-way standout talked about his versatility and where he’d end up at Syracuse in an interview with the Post Standard —

 Twitter feed: @honchojosh

-Let’s get a look at ya: Signing video for your pleasure —
+Let’s get a look at ya: Signing video for your viewing pleasure —